uktrade/stream-read-ods/README.md

       - **MissingContentXMLError**

-        The file claims to be an ODS file according to its MIME type, but does not contain the requires `content.xml` file that contains the sheet data.
+        The file claims to be an ODS file according to its MIME type, but does not contain the required `content.xml` file that contains the sheet data.

       - **InvalidContentXMLError**